alstonlo/selfies-collapse/logs/README.md

  * VAEs S, M, and L were trained up to 60 epochs.
 VAE XL was trained without a maximum number of epochs, but until early stopping triggered.

+---

+## Viewing Logs

+These logs can be viewed using TensorBoard.